Eschatologue/CM_wiki/docs/class/sorcerer/lunar.md

 ***Short Rest Phase Shift.*** You can change your current Lunar Phase to a different one when you finish a Short Rest.

-***Rapid Phase Shift.*** As a Bonus Action, you can expend 1 Sorcery Point to change your current Lunar Phase to a different one.
+***Rapid Phase Shift.*** As a **:rsc-b: Bonus Action**{ .rsc }, you can expend 1 Sorcery Point to change your current Lunar Phase to a different one.

 ### Level 14: Lunar Empowerment

 The power of a lunar phase saturates your being.
 While you are in a Lunar Embodiment phase, you also gain the following benefit associated with that phase:

-***Full Moon.*** You can use a Bonus Action to shed bright light in a 10 foot Emanation and dim light for an additional 10 feet, or to douse the light.
+***Full Moon.*** You can use a **:rsc-b: Bonus Action**{ .rsc } to shed bright light in a 10 foot Emanation and dim light for an additional 10 feet, or to douse the light.
 In addition, you and creatures of your choice have Advantage on Intelligence (Investigation) and Wisdom (Perception) checks while within the bright light you shed.

 ***New Moon.*** You have Advantage on Dexterity (Stealth) checks.
 In addition, while you are entirely in darkness, attack rolls have Disadvantage against you.